-In a medium bowl, whisk together eggs, salt, and water.
+In a medium bowl, whisk together eggs, water, and salt.

 Knead the dough in the bowl until it is firm and well mixed.

-Cover with an overturned bowl or loosely with plastic wrap and let rest 10 minutes to 1 hour for the gluten you've developed in the mixing process to relax.
-This will make rolling much easier.
+Cover with an overturned bowl or loosely with plastic wrap and let rest 10 minutes to 1 hour.
+This will allow the gluten you've developed in the mixing process to relax and make rolling the dough out much easier.

 Or you can wrap the dough in plastic, refrigerate it, and work with it another day.
 Pierogi dough will last up to three days in the fridge.
 Make sure you let it come to room temperature before you start to roll it.

 If using the dough immediately, divide it in half, wrap the other half in plastic, and set it aside.
 The next steps are to roll, cut, fill, and cook the pierogi.

 - Polish dumplings can be filled with sweet or savory ingredients.
-Traditional fillings include minced cooked meat, sauerkraut with mushrooms, seasonal fruits like blueberries and strawberries, buckwheat or millet, savory or sweet curd cheese, and potato-onion-cheese known as pierogi ruskie.
+Traditional fillings include minced cooked meat, sauerkraut with mushrooms, seasonal fruits like blueberries and strawberries, buckwheat or millet, savory or sweet curd cheese, and a potato-onion-cheese mixture known as pierogi ruskie.

-- There's really no right or wrong on how you choose to fill your pierogi.
-These days, at the Kraków (Poland) Pierogi Festival held yearly in August, you'll see nontraditional things being stuffed into tender pockets of dough—everything from spinach to seafood and gourmet cheeses.
+- There's really no right or wrong in how you choose to fill your pierogi.
+These days, at the Kraków (Poland) Pierogi Festival, you'll see nontraditional things being stuffed into tender pockets of dough—everything from spinach to seafood to gourmet cheeses.